Global Studies

 Course Description

-The aim of the Global Studies Course in Years 9 and 10 is to develop students’ knowledge, understanding, skills, values and attitudes essential to an appreciation of contemporary global issues and to prepare students for informed and active citizenship in a changing world.
-Students examine a range of environmental, political, economic and social geographical processes and issues and investigate them from a range of perspectives.
-The course is designed to promote critical thinking and problem-solving skills.
+The Global Studies Course in Years 9 and 10 is designed to build students’ knowledge, understanding, and skills while fostering values and attitudes essential for engaging with contemporary global issues.
+It aims to prepare students to be informed, active global citizens in an ever-changing world.
+Through the exploration of environmental, political, economic, and social geographical processes, students investigate global challenges from multiple perspectives.
+The course encourages critical thinking, inquiry, and problem-solving.

 Course Features

 Available to Elective students only, fieldwork at an appropriate site will enable students to investigate themes raised in the classroom and gain practical experience in the field.
-With the incorporation of current technology, the boys will have a field experience like no other – specifically, snorkelling at Clovelly and Stockton Sand Dunes. - Contemporary Geographic Issues
+With the incorporation of current technology, the boys will have a field experience like no other – specifically, snorkelling at Shelly Beach in Manly and visiting the Sydney Cricket Grounds and Stockton Sand Dunes.

-With the aim of developing the student’s ‘world view’, frequent analysis of the issues making the news will be a feature of the course. - Perspectives
+With the aim of developing the student’s ‘world view’, frequent analysis of the issues making the news as explored as ‘Reactive Geography’ will be a feature of the course.

 This world view will be further enhanced by “seeing things through others’ eyes”.
 This is highlighted by their Independent Research Project on conflict and the concepts of global citizenship.